tjgillis/sdk-ios/README.markdown

   * __name__: the name of your reward as configured on the dashboard
   * __quantity__: if there is a quantity associated with the reward, it will be an integer value here
   * __receipt__: a unique identifier that is used to detect duplicate reward unlocks, your app should ensure that each receipt is only unlocked once

+### **NEW** Triggering in-app purchases
+Using the Virtual Goods Promotion content unit, PlayHaven can now be used to trigger in app purchase requests in your app.
+You will need to support the new

+> \-(void)request:(PHPublisherContentRequest *)request makePurchase:(PHPurchase *)purchase;

+The PHPurchase object passed through this method has the following properties:

+  * __productIdentifier__: the product identifier for your purchase, used for making a
+  * __quantity__: if there is a quantity associated with this purchase, it will be an integer value here
+  * __receipt__: a unique identifier

+You will have to keep track of this purchase object throughout your IAP process.
+You are responsible for making a SKProduct request before initiating the purchase of this item so as to comply with IAP requirements.
+Once the item has been purchased you will need to inform the content unit of that purchase using the following:

+    [purchase reportResolution:(PHPurchaseResolution)resolution];

+**This step is important!** Without a call to reportResolution: the content unit will stall, and your users may not be able to come back to your game.
+Resolution **must** be one of the following values:

+  * PHPurchaseResolutionBuy - the item was purchased and delivered successfully
+  * PHPurchaseResolutionCancel - the user was prompted for an item, but the user elected to not buy it
+  * PHPurchaseResolutionError - an error prevented the purchase or delivery of the item

+### **NEW** Tracking in-app purchases
+By providing data on your In App Purchases to PlayHaven, you can track your users' overall lifetime value as well as track conversions from your Virtual Goods Promotion content units.
+This is done using the PHPublisherIAPTrackingRequest class.
+To report successful purchases use the following either in your SKPaymentQueueObserver instance or after a purchase has been successfully delivered.

+    PHPublisherIAPTrackingRequest *request = [PHPublisherIAPTrackingRequest requestForApp:TOKEN secret:SECRET product:PRODUCT_IDENTIFIER quantity:QUANTITY resolution:PHPurchaseResolutionBuy];
+    [request send];

+Purchases that are canceled or encounter errors should be reported using the following:

+    PHPublisherIAPTrackingRequest *request = [PHPublisherIAPTrackingRequest requestForApp:TOKEN secret:SECRET product:PRODUCT_IDENTIFIER quantity:QUANTITY error:ERROR_OBJECT];
+    [request send];

+If the error comes from an SKPaymentTransaction instance's error property, the SDK will automatically select the correct resolution (buy/cancel) based on the NSError object passed in.

 ### Notifications with PHNotificationView
 PHNotificationView provides a fully encapsulated notification view that automatically fetches an appropriate notification from the API and renders it into your view heirarchy.
 It is a UIView subclass that you may place in your UI where it should appear and supply it with your app token, secret, and a placement id.